 Razer has been on a roll lately with their peripherals and this Kraken X is a great new addition to the lineup.
 This headset boasts great performance, comfort, and sound quality.
 It also comes included with some nice features like the onboard volume slider and mic mute button.
-It only has little nicks of issues which are not deal-breaking and be lived with.
+It only has little nicks of issues that are not deal-breaking and be lived with.

 3. SteelSeries Arctis 1

 Steelseries arctis lineup is one of the most popular lineups in the gaming headset space.
 Ever since its incursion, the arctis lineup has been at the top of the gaming headset throne.
 Arctis 1 is SteelSeries’ take on a budget headset.

 The build quality of Steelseries artic 1 is top-notch.
 The headset is mainly carved out of plastic with metal reinforcement in the headband.
 The metal enhances the sturdiness of the headset.
 The plastic used for this headset is also of the highest grade and feels good to the touch.